Jonovono/Wpp/README.md

-# The World Wide Web
+# Is it time to re-imagine the World Wide Web?
 **Since the WWW went live a lot has changed.
 The web/internet are being used in ways that would never have been imagined back then.
-Knowing what we know now, how could it be redesigned  to make use of new technologies, and ideas that have become more important?**
+Knowing what we know now, how could it be redesigned to make use of new technologies and ideas that have become more important?**

 > Disclaimer: This is entirely a thought experiment, there is no
 > code yet.
 (Hopefully soon).
 Also, I am in no way an expert on these